-Being in an unauthorized area.

-Causing an individual to act through the use of threat or coercion.

-Computer system violations.

-Damaging or vandalizing property owned by others.

-Defacing or damaging school property, including textbooks, lockers, furniture, and other equipment, with graffiti or by other means.

-Disobeying conduct rules regarding school transportation.

-Disrespect of school staff and persons in authority.

-Engaging in any misbehavior that gives school officials reasonable cause to believe that such conduct will substantially disrupt the school program or incite violence.

-Engaging in disruptive actions or demonstrations that substantially disrupt or materially interfere with school activities.

-Engaging in inappropriate verbal, physical, or sexual contact directed toward another student or a school employee.

-Engaging in threatening behavior toward another student or school employee on or off school property.

-Failure to complete assigned homework.
+- 1. Being in an unauthorized area. - 2.
+Causing an individual to act through the use of threat or coercion. - 3.
+Computer system violations. - 4.
+Damaging or vandalizing property owned by others. - 5.
+Defacing or damaging school property, including textbooks, lockers, furniture, and other equipment, with graffiti or by other means. - 6.
+Disobeying conduct rules regarding school transportation. - 7.
+Disrespect of school staff and persons in authority. - 8.
+Engaging in any misbehavior that gives school officials reasonable cause to believe that such conduct will substantially disrupt the school program or incite violence. - 9.
+Engaging in disruptive actions or demonstrations that substantially disrupt or materially interfere with school activities. - 10.
+Engaging in inappropriate verbal, physical, or sexual contact directed toward another student or a school employee. - 11.
+Engaging in threatening behavior toward another student or school employee on or off school property. - 12.
+Failure to complete assigned homework. - 13.
 Failure to comply with directives of school staff (insubordination).

-Failure to comply with school dress code policies and grooming standards.

-Failure to leave campus within 30 minutes of school dismissal (unless involved in an activity under supervision).

-Failure to report known hazing, harassment, or bullying of students.

-Improperly discharging a fire extinguisher.

-Inappropriate behavior (not abusive, threatening, violent).

-Inappropriate or indecent exposure of a student's private body parts.

-Inappropriate public display of affection: (Public displays of affection deemed inappropriate by public standards such as lewd or inappropriate-kissing, touching, fondling, holding hands, etc.).

-Insensitivity to others.

-Making false accusations or hoaxes regarding school safety.

-Persistent tardiness (tardy, without excuse, on four or more days within a period of 45 rolling school days).

-Possessing a razor, box cutter, chain, or any other object used in a way that threatens or inflicts bodily injury to another person.

-Possessing any electronic devices without permission.

-Possessing matches, lighters, etc.

-Possessing aerosol canisters or any other object used to set off fire alarms.

-Possessing published or electronic material that is designed to promote or encourage illegal behavior or that could threaten school safety; using e-mail or Web sites at school to encourage illegal behavior; or threatening school safety.

-Refusing to accept discipline management techniques assigned by a teacher or the Head of School or designee.

-Repeatedly violating campus or classroom standards of behavior.

-Skipping class, detention, or mandatory tutorial sessions.

-Throwing objects that can cause bodily injury or property damage.

-Using a skateboard, scooter, and/or roller blades while on campus.
+- 14. Failure to comply with school dress code policies and grooming standards. - 15.
+Failure to leave campus within 30 minutes of school dismissal (unless involved in an activity under supervision). - 16.
+Failure to report known hazing, harassment, or bullying of students. - 17.
+Improperly discharging a fire extinguisher. - 18.
+Inappropriate behavior (not abusive, threatening, violent). - 19.
+Inappropriate or indecent exposure of a student's private body parts. - 20.
+Inappropriate public display of affection: (Public displays of affection deemed inappropriate by public standards such as lewd or inappropriate-kissing, touching, fondling, holding hands, etc.). - 21.
+Insensitivity to others. - 22.
+Making false accusations or hoaxes regarding school safety. - 23.
+Persistent tardiness (tardy, without excuse, on four or more days within a period of 45 rolling school days). - 24.
+Possessing a razor, box cutter, chain, or any other object used in a way that threatens or inflicts bodily injury to another person. - 25.
+Possessing any electronic devices without permission. - 26.
+Possessing matches, lighters, etc. - 27.
+Possessing aerosol canisters or any other object used to set off fire alarms. - 28.
+Possessing published or electronic material that is designed to promote or encourage illegal behavior or that could threaten school safety; using e-mail or Web sites at school to encourage illegal behavior; or threatening school safety. - 29.
+Refusing to accept discipline management techniques assigned by a teacher or the Principal or designee. - 30.
+Repeatedly violating campus or classroom standards of behavior. - 31.
+Skipping class, detention, or mandatory tutorial sessions. - 32.
+Throwing objects that can cause bodily injury or property damage. - 33.
+Using a skateboard, scooter, and/or roller blades while on campus. - 34.
 Using any telecommunications or other electronic devices, without permission, during school hours.